oasisprotocol/old-docs/src/operators/staking-competition-rules.md

    [#nodeoperator](https://oasiscommunity.slack.com/archives/CMUSJCRFA) and
    [#nodeannouncement](https://oasiscommunity.slack.com/archives/CQK5NPXDX)
    channels.
-2. **Weekly updates**: We’ll send a weekly update every week outlining what to expect in the following week and highlight any other questions/issues that have come up in the community.
+2. **Weekly updates**: We’ll send a weekly update outlining what to expect in the following week and highlight any other questions/issues that have come up in the community.
 We’ll share this via email and slack.
 3. **Weekly office hours**: We’ll host office hours every Thursday to answer